collinalexbell/HackMatrix/readme.md

 Right now this is the only way to install the project.

-Clone the project, navigate to the project directory and run `make`:
+Clone the project (with submodules `git clone --recurse-submodules`), navigate to the project directory and run `make`:

 The build process will generate the `matrix` executable in the current directory.